iamtrep/hubitat-dandanache/ikea-zigbee-drivers/README.md

 More info about installing custom drivers is available in the [Official Documentation](https://docs2.hubitat.com/en/how-to/install-custom-drivers).

 ## Device Features and Pairing
-Below you can find the details of each device, including the features, parameters, and pairing instructions.
-Click on the device name to jump to the corresponding section.
+Below you can find the details of each device, including the features and pairing instructions.

 ### Askvader On/Off Switch (E1836)